jenkins-infra/plugin-site/CONTRIBUTING.md

 # Contributing Guide

-We are glad you want to contribute to jenkins-infra in special the plugin-site.
+We are glad you want to contribute to jenkins-infra - in particular the plugin-site.

 Adhering to the following process is the best way to get your work included in the project: